vtex/cartman/README.md

-# Checkout-Debugger-App
+# Cartman
-App no IO com ferramentas para utilizar dentro do carrinho da loja
+IO app for cart creatind and sharing and checkout debugging.